 - Young Americans have consistently been the first to adopt and test these new technologies and practices.
 As of September 2012, young adults were six times more likely to have a smartphone than their grandparents’ generation, and twice as likely as Americans 50 to 64 years of age.

 “In the past, people often felt little choice but to depend on personal cars.
-Once you’ve already paid for a car and insurance, then it’s harder to consider other choices,” said Speight.
-“The new tools make it easier not to own a car or own fewer cars.
+Once you’ve already paid for a car and insurance, then it’s harder to consider other choices,” said Houser.
+“The new tools make it easier to own fewer cars.
 New apps make it easy to catch a bus and ride unfamiliar routes.
 Bikeshare or rideshare can be the perfect complement when public transit doesn’t reach nearby your destination, when weather changes, or unexpected errands arise.”

 The report provides policy makers with a number of recommendations such as to install more wi-fi on public transit and to integrate bike and car sharing into traffic management plans and near transit stations.
 Highway expansion projects should be reconsidered and canceled if no longer justified.

-See other recent reports on declines in driving, the Millennial generation’s leading role in this trend, and the policy implications at: http://wispirg.org/node/22941/.
+See other recent reports on state-by-state declines in driving, the Millennial generation’s leading role in this trend, and the policy implications at: http://uspirg.org/topics/transportation

 # # #